FOREX-Euro near one-year peak as US economic risks weigh on dollar

 TOKYO, April 27 (Reuters) - The euro hovered near a one-year high versus the dollar on Thursday, as Europe's resilient economy contrasted with banking contagion risks in the United States, the debt ceiling standoff and a potential recession.

-The risk-sensitive Aussie struggled to stay above the key 66 cent mark, while leading cryptocurrency bitcoin found its footing around $29,400 following wild swings in the previous session.
+The risk-sensitive Aussie struggled to stay above the key 66 cent mark, while its New Zealand counterpart bounced after a survey showed retail and agricultural businesses generally more upbeat.

 The yen was in a holding pattern as the Bank of Japan began a two-day policy meeting, the first under new governor Kazuo Ueda.

-The dollar index =USD - which measures the greenback against six major peers, with the euro the most heavily weighted - was little changed at 101.41, following a 0.42% slide on Wednesday, when it touched a near two-week low of 101.00.
+The dollar index =USD - which measures the greenback against six major peers, with the euro the most heavily weighted - was little changed at 101.36, following a 0.42% slide the previous day, when it touched a near two-week low of 101.00.

 Germany again revised up growth forecasts on Wednesday, and a survey showed a continued pickup in consumer confidence.

 By contrast, U.S. capital goods spending fell more than expected in the latest data overnight, adding to jitters about a downturn.
-The mood wasn't helped by First Republic Bank's FRC.N continued slump, or the continued wrangling over an extension to the U.S. debt ceiling.
+The mood was not helped by First Republic Bank's FRC.N continued slump, or the continued wrangling over an extension to the U.S. debt ceiling.

-"The resilient euro zone economy alongside underlying inflation that is still going up and not down can see the ECB maintain their hawkish stance, supporting EUR," Kristina Clifton, senior currency strategist at Commonwealth Bank of Australia, wrote in a client note.
+"The resilient euro zone economy alongside underlying inflation that is still going up and not down can see the ECB (European Central Bank) maintain their hawkish stance, supporting EUR," Kristina Clifton, senior currency strategist at Commonwealth Bank of Australia, wrote in a client note.

 At the same time, U.S. inflation is showing a stubborn disconnect with growth, keeping pressure on the Federal Open Market Committee to tighten policy further, Clifton said.